zalenix/portaldocs/portal-sdk/templates/portalfx-extension-hosting-service-advanced.md

 2. Add valid ServiceGroupRootReplacements.json

-In order to author ServiceGroupRootReplacements.json you will need TargetContainerName, AzureSubscriptionId, CertKeyVaultUri,TargetStorageConStringKeyVaultUri and extension name.
+In order to author ServiceGroupRootReplacements.json you will need ServiceGroupRootReplacementsVersion,TargetContainerName, AzureSubscriptionId, CertKeyVaultUri,StorageAccountCredentialsType,TargetStorageCredentialsKeyVaultUri, and extension name.
+See below for a sample ServiceGroupRootReplacements.json.
 This will require you to set up keyvault.

 i.
 Set up KeyVault

 During deployment we need to copy the zip from your official build to the storage account used provided when onboarding to the hosting service.
 To do this you Ev2 and hosting service need two secrets:
     1. The Certificate Ev2 will use to call the hosting service to initiate a deployment.
       **Note:** we ignore this certificate but it is still required.
-We validate you based on an allow list of storage accounts and the storage credential you supply via your `TargetStorageConStringKeyVaultUri` and `TargetContainerName` setting.
+We validate you based on an allow list of storage accounts and the storage credential you supply via your `TargetStorageCredentialsKeyVaultUri` and `TargetContainerName` setting.
     1. The Connection string to the target storage account where you want your extension deployed

 ii.
 Onboard to KeyVault